SylviaOne/Repo-hub/README.md

-## What's brown and sticky?
-A stick.
+## I ordered a chicken and an egg from Amazon.
+I'll let you know.